File and Folder Pickers

 }

-Notes: While the SuggestedStartLocation has currently no effect in Uno Platform targets, it must be set, otherwise the dialog crashes on UWP.
+While the SuggestedStartLocation has currently no effect on Uno Platform targets, it must be set, otherwise, the dialog crashes on UWP.
 FileTypes must include at least one item.
 You can add extensions in the format .extension, with the exception of * (asterisk) which allows picking any type of file.

 Picking multiple files